 Next, some specific use case examples for Jira integration.

 While many engineering teams are used to working within Jira to update and manage tickets, it can also be useful to get direct Jira updates in other channels.
-Fortunately, you can build a Jira Slack integration or a Jira Microsoft Teams integration in the Tray Platform to trigger alerts and notifications within the popular messaging programs Slack or Microsoft Teams.
+Fortunately, you can build a Jira Slack integration or a Jira Microsoft Teams integration in the Tray Platform to trigger alerts and notifications within popular messaging and project management programs (such as Slack, Microsoft Teams, Monday.com, or Asana).
 This type of integration can be useful not only to send alerts to product and engineering team members via Slack or Microsoft Teams, but also to provide visibility on Jira status updates to teams who are less active with Jira, such as revenue teams.
 Here is a basic example for the sake of discussion: